RichardDooling/Law_and_Literature/Intro/Law_and_Storytelling_Intro.md

 ### Not Just Trial Lawyers

-Trial lawyers are perhaps the ultimate storytellers, but appellate lawyers also must write and tell compelling tales, or they tell abstract, formal boring stories written in the passive voice, and the whole exercise puts everyone to sleep.
+Trial lawyers are perhaps the ultimate storytellers, but appellate lawyers also must write and tell compelling tales.
+Otherwise, they'll end up telling abstract, formal boring stories written in the passive voice, and the whole exercise puts everyone to sleep.

 At oral argument, the best appellate lawyers strive for the tone of an erudite after dinner conversation, a story, if you will, about the law as applied to their client, and why their client's version of the story should prevail.

 Lawyer/authors, like John Grisham, Lisa Scottoline, Scott Turow, and Linda Fairstein, to name only a few, are so common that I used to joke that it should be a separate occupation on Schedule C of our Income Tax return.
 Why?
 Storytelling comes naturally to good lawyers, and many of them try to turn their lawyerly storytelling skills to writing fiction or great essays (see, e.g., [Jeffrey Toobin](https://en.wikipedia.org/wiki/Jeffrey_Toobin)).